Yella Hertzka: Exile and later life (1938–1948)

 Hertzka became active in the London branch of the WILPF, traveling to Paris in 1939 to attend a meeting of the executive committee on refugees.
 During the war, women in the British section of the WILPF faced similar issues concerning the commitment to pacifism, as had faced the Austrian branch during World War I. The debate among the executive was whether Hitler should be stopped by any means possible, or whether the commitment to pacifism was absolute.
 In votes on the issue in 1940 and 1942, the majority of the board rejected that violence should ever be used to maintain peace.
 Because their activities were limited by the war, the main focus of the WILPF for the duration was assisting members to escape from Axis nations, but they also campaigned for the rights of conscientious objectors, particularly after changes were made to the British conscription laws in 1941.

-Hertzka's husband, Taussig, was murdered on 19 May 1943 at Theresienstadt concentration camp.
+Hertzka's husband, Taussig, was exterminated on 19 May 1943 at Theresienstadt concentration camp.
 When the war ended, she chose not to renew her Czech passport and reapplied for Austrian nationality.
 Pending its approval, she obtained an Austrian visa from the Allied Control Council, as she was stateless.
 She returned to Austria in 1946 and worked to re-establish the Austrian branch of the WILPF.
 She attended the WILPF congress of 1946 held in Luxembourg, having to stand on the train for the entire journey.
 Her last attendance at a WILPF function was in July 1948, when she met with the international executive board in Geneva.
 In the fall of 1946, she was appointed as the administrator for Universal Edition.
 She was able to recover control of Universal Edition in March 1947, but because of legal disputes with the building custodian was unable to take possession of the facility and begin rebuilding the business.
 She also attempted to recover her property in Kaasgraben, but was unable to do so prior to her death.